Top Help Desk Questions

 I recently changed my University Computing Account password and now I can't log in to Wireless PittNet in public areas in campus or the wired ResNet connection in my residence hall room.
 Why?

 Check your network settings to determine if your username and password are cached or stored.
 Edit the settings and update the stored password.
 Ideally you should not store your password.
-Please refer to the configuration documents in the Detailed Help section of http://technology.pitt.edu/network-web/connect-pittnet.html or contact the Technology Help Desk for assistance. .
+Please refer to the help documents at Connect to Wireless PittNet or contact the Technology Help Desk for assistance.

 For Macintosh OS X 10.5 and 10.6